Skip to main content

 • An immune response affecting muscles (immune-mediated myositis)

-4. During the first three months
+5. Side effects possible during the first three months

 timeline indicator

-During the first three months
+Side effects possible during the first three months

 Liver function will continue to be monitored for at least 3 months